FarPay/ApiDoc/Customers.md

 ```

 The `AttachPdfInvoice` is used when you want to distribute the PDF-invoice with the invoice email.
 Remark that the common log of
-monitoring the user when the invoice is opend, or when downloaded are with this setting inaccurate.
+monitoring the customer when the invoice is opend, or when downloaded are with this setting inaccurate.

 The `Language` setting should only be used for language variations, meaning of your company communicates in one language, the
 customers who read the same language, do not need this property to be set, while others can.